zyphlar/influxdb.org/source/docs/v0.9/query_language/querying_data.md

 The time function takes the time interval which can be in microseconds, seconds, minutes, hours, days or weeks.
 To specify the units you can use the respective suffix `u`, `s`, `m`, `h`, `d` and `w`.

-If you issue a query that has an aggregate function like `count` but don't specify a `GROUP BY time` You will only get a single data point back with the number of count from time zero (1970-01-01).
+If you issue a query that has an aggregate function like `count` but don't specify a `GROUP BY time` You will only get a single data point back with the number of count from time zero (00:00:00 UTC, Thursday, 1 January 1970).

 If you have a `GROUP BY time` clause you should **always** have a `WHERE` clause that limits the scope of time you are looking at.